-Actinomycetes can define as the prokaryotic or unicellular organisms, which are having a gram-positive cell wall.
-The morphology of actinomycetes is similar to fungi as it produces a filamentous, dense, branched and raised colony over the substrate.
-Most of its features are common to the bacteria than that of fungi and thus placed in the group of bacteria which includes members like Mycobacterium, Corynebacterium, Streptomyces, and Actinomyces etc.
+Actinomycetes refer to prokaryotic or unicellular organisms that are having a gram-positive cell wall.
+The morphology of actinomycetes is more or less similar to the fungi because they can also produce a filamentous, dense, branched and raised colony over the substrate like fungi.

-A diameter of the Actinomycete is much smaller (1-2 µm) than the branches of fungi which range from 5µm-10µm.
-The filamentous forms of Actinomycetes are aerobic and may produce spore singly or in chains.
-Its colony appears as a powdery mass and are pigmented by the formation of aerial spores.
+The filamentous forms of actinomycetes are aerobic and they may produce spore singly or in chains.
+Its colony appears as a pigmented powdery mass due to the formation of aerial spores.

-- These are usually rod shaped with a filamentous and branched structure.
+- They generally possess a rod shape with a filamentous or branched structure.
 The filaments contain mumaric acid.

-- Most of the species are aerobic, but few are anaerobic to facultative aerobes.
+- Most of the species are aerobic, while a few are anaerobes to facultative aerobes.

-- Cell wall and internal structures are similar to the bacteria.
-The cell wall of Actinomycetes consists of mycolic acid.
+- Cell wall and internal structures are similar to bacteria.
+The cell wall of actinomycetes consists of mycolic acid.

-- The growth or reproduction of Actinomycetes is slower than the bacteria and fungi and hence also refers as “Slow growers”.
+- The growth or reproduction of actinomycetes is slower than the bacteria and fungi.
+Hence, actinomycetes are sometimes called as “Slow growers”.

 - Actinomycetes are most abundant in soil (106-108g) and marine habitat.

-- These are most usually non-motile, non-capsulated and non-acid fast.
+- The majority of species are usually non-motile, non-capsulated and non-acid fast.

-- The growth of actinomycetes is optimal at alkaline pH.
+- They show optimum growth at alkaline pH.

-Germination: The spores of Actinomycetes remains free in the environment as a “Free spore”.
+- Germination: The spores of actinomycetes remain dispersed in the environment as a “Free spore”.
 Free spore remains dormant until the stage of germination.
-When the spore gets the favourable condition, it germinates and forms a “Germ tube”.
+When the spores get favourable conditions, they start the germination process by forming a germ tube.

-Vegetative Growth: The germ tube promotes a vegetative growth, which gives rise to the substrate and aerial hyphae.
-First, a germ tube will produce a primary mycelium i.e. Substrate hyphae, which grow within the media.
-After the growth of primary mycelium, it forms secondary mycelium i.e. aerial hyphae, which grow above the substratum.
+- Vegetative growth: The germ tube promotes vegetative growth, which eventually gives rise to the substrate and aerial hyphae.
+First, a germ tube will produce a primary mycelium, i.e. substrate hyphae that grow within the media.
+After the growth of primary mycelium, a secondary mycelium, i.e. aerial hyphae forms above the substratum.

-Coiling: During unfavourable conditions, the aerial hyphae become spirally coiled.
+- Coiling: During unfavourable conditions, the aerial hyphae turn into a spiral shape.

-Septation: At this stage, septa forms between the vegetative hyphae.
+- Septation: At this stage, a septum forms between the vegetative hyphae.

-Spore maturation: The septa forms within the vegetative hyphae maturates and forms a chain of spores.
-The spore thus forms by fragmentation or swelling of the hyphae.
+- Spore maturation: A septum within the vegetative hyphae maturates and forms a chain of spores.
+Thus, the spores originate via fragmentation or swelling of the hyphae.

-Nocardiaceae: Members of this family consist of typical non-segmented hyphae.
+- Nocardiaceae: Members of this family possess typical non-segmented hyphae.
+Examples: Nocardia, Pseudonocardia.

-Dermatophilaceae: Members of this family consist of hyphae which undergo fragmentation to produce a large number of motile structures.
+- Dermatophilaceae: Members of this family possess hyphae that undergo fragmentation to give rise to a large number of motile structures.
+Examples: Geodermatophilus.

-Frankiaceae: Members of this family are strictly associated with the roots of a non-leguminous plant and helps in nitrogen fixation by forming root nodules.
+- Frankiaceae: Members of this family are strictly associated with the roots of a non-leguminous plant and help in nitrogen fixation by forming root nodules.
+Example: Frankia.

-Actinomycetes is an economically important organism which plays a fundamental role in many areas like:
+Actinomycetes are the economically important organisms that play a fundamental role in many areas like:

 Use in Bioremediation

-Actinomycetes digest the complex carbohydrates like chitin, cellulose, hemicellulose etc. It also helps in the degradation of toxic compounds from an environment.
+Actinomycetes digest complex carbohydrates like chitin, cellulose, hemicellulose etc. It also helps in the degradation of toxic compounds from the environment.
 Thus, it plays an essential role in the bioremediation of organic compounds.
-Actinomycetes survive in a harsh environment like high temperature up to 50 degrees Celsius and also crucial for the composting process.
+Actinomycetes can survive in a harsh environment like high temperature up to 50 degrees Celsius that is crucial for the composting process.

-Members of Actinomycetes produce many of the best-known antibiotics like amphotericin, neomycin, novobiocin, chloramphenicol, tetracycline etc.
+Members of actinomycetes can produce many of the best-known antibiotics like amphotericin, neomycin, novobiocin, chloramphenicol, tetracycline etc.

-- Tetracycline and erythromycin etc. target bacterial ribosomes and used to cure respiratory infections.
+- Tetracycline and erythromycin etc. target bacterial ribosomes and cures respiratory infections.

 - Vancomycin mainly attacks the bacterial cell wall of pathogenic bacteria (Streptococcus aureus).

-- Rifampicin targets bacterial RNAP (RNA-Polymerase) and used to cure tuberculosis and leprosy.
+- Rifampicin targets bacterial RNAP (RNA-Polymerase) and cures tuberculosis and leprosy.

-- Amphotericin attacks fungal membranes and shows few side effects.
+- Amphotericin attacks fungal membranes and shows a few side effects.